 1) Attendance Allowance

-This is for people over 65 who need help with social care – washing, dressing or eating- due to an illness or disability.
+Attendance allowance is a benefit available to the majority of people who need more help.
+It is for anyone aged over 65 who needs help with social care – washing, dressing or eating- due to an illness or disability.
 It is available for those who need to be looked after by day, and/or overnight in case help is needed.

 The Attendance Allowance (in 2021 the lower rate of £60.00 per week for only/either day or night and the higher rate of £89.60 a week for day and night) is available to anyone who fulfils the following criteria: a physical disability such as blindness, a mental disability including dementia and learning difficulties, or both; people with a disability severe enough to need help caring for themselves, or need someone to supervise them, for their own or someone else’s safety.

 Attendance Allowance is awarded based on needs, not just a medical condition.
 Age UK says that many applications are turned down because people don’t mention or aren’t clear about how their illness or disability affects their lives.
 Don’t let your parents under-estimate their needs when filling in the form.
 Their advice suggests that you should consider the following: